Mobile menu toggle

 Photo: Rajesh Pandey/Cult of Mac

-I have used Thunderbolt 5 docks with active cooling, and they remain cool to the touch even when pushing heavy loads.
+I have used Thunderbolt 5 docks with active cooling, and they typically remain cool to the touch even when pushing heavy loads.
 The FusionDock Ultra goes a step further, as it uses two fans — one for intake and another for exhaust.

 Given that there are two fans, I expected the FusionDock Ultra to be cool to the touch even with multiple devices connected.
 But that was not the case.
 The top half of the dock gets warm to the touch.
 Not hot or uncomfortable, but since there are two fans, I expected the FusionDock to stay cooler under load.